 I don’t think I know anyone who has not felt “down” at least once in a two week span.
 But overall, I don’t feel depressed or hopeless.
 There are days or even weeks when Booboo seems to wake me up every hour or two at night and refuses to settle down.
 I sure feel no interest or pleasure in “doing things” on those days.
 Sounds like being tired makes you positive for PPD.
 That doesn’t seem right.
 So if these kinds of typical questions that the doctors ask don’t help us figure out whether there’s actually something wrong, how are we supposed to know?

 I really do think that being aware of the problem is a big step towards feeling better.
-I am better about taking time for myself more regularly and I’m starting to recognize some of the feelings that cause me to feel negatively in general.
+I am better about taking time for myself regularly and I’m starting to recognize some of the feelings that cause me to feel negatively in general.
 I learned that talking to someone about how I was feeling was extremely helpful – it helps when the someone is a paid professional so you won’t feel guilty unloading on them.

 My underlying identity crisis around motherhood is still an unresolved issue that I’m working on.
 Writing this blog has been incredibly cathartic.